abevz/prompts-saver/README.md

 # Prompts Saver - Firefox Extension

 A Firefox extension for saving and organizing AI prompts.
-Create folders, add tags, search through prompts, and export/import your collection as CSV.
+Create folders, add tags, search through prompts, and backup/restore your collection as JSON.

 ## Features

 - Save prompts with titles and tags
 - Organize in folders (with nesting)
 - Search and filter prompts
-- Import/export as CSV
+- JSON backup/restore functionality
 - Dark/light theme support
 - Sidebar interface